Immigration and the Economy

 Fixing our broken immigration system is critical to bilateral trade and U.S. exports.

 Investments to strengthen the border and facilitate more efficient trade with both Mexico and Canada will strengthen the U.S. economy.
-Canada and Mexico are our first and third trading partners in the world, respectively, together accounting for nearly one-third of U.S. exports in 2012 and more than $3 billion two-way trade per day in 2012.
-An increase in exports means more jobs right here in the US.
+Canada and Mexico are our first and third trading partners in the world, respectively, together accounting for nearly one-third of U.S. exports in 2012 and more than $3.1 billion two-way trade per day in 2013.
+An increase in exports means more jobs right here in the U.S.